spacedvoid/connection/src/main/docs/module.md

 val connection = arrayListOf("a", "b", "c").asRemoveOnlyConnection()
 ```

-Because the created [ArrayList] will never be directly used afterward, one can safely apply [asRemoveOnlyConnection] to the collection.
+Because the created [ArrayList][kotlin.collections.ArrayList] will never be directly used afterward, one can safely apply [asRemoveOnlyConnection] to the collection.

 ### The unsafe way

-[Collection.kotlin] is a direct representation of the collection as Kotlin.
+[CollectionView.kotlin] is a direct representation of the collection as a Kotlin collection.
 However, use of this property is considered **unsafe**.
 The result is **not** statically bound;
 even if a collection is represented as [Collection], the returned collection by this property might be a [List].